 Contributed services and in-kind contributions are recognized if they create or enhance nonfinancial assets or require specialized skills and would need to be purchased if not provided by donation.
 The value of in-kind gifts is recognized as support at estimated fair market value at the time the gifts are received with an equal and offsetting amount included in the appropriate asset or expense category, as applicable.
-The Organization did not recognize any in-kind contributions in 2019 and 2018.
+The Organization did not recognize any in-kind contributions in 2020 and 2019.

-Functional Expenses
+Functional Expenses and Cost Allocations

 The costs of providing programs and supporting services have been summarized on a functional basis in the statements of activities.
-The statements of functional expense present the natural classification detail of expenses by function.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the program and supporting services benefited.